The Governing Board of St. Martin’s consists of the following:

 Parent Governors, elected by parental/carer vote

-One Local Authority Governor, appointed by the Governing Body but approved for holding office by members of the Local Authority.
+One Local Authority Governor, appointed by the Governing Board but approved for holding office by members of the Local Authority.

 The Governing Board is also able to appoint Associate Members to join Committees on the basis of the specific skills and experience that they can bring to the role.

 Tania Beard – Headteacher

 My name is Tania Beard and I am the head teacher of St Martin’s.
 I first became a staff governor when in my first teaching post and really enjoyed seeing the school I worked in from a different perspective.
 The Governing Board at St Martin’s is very strong and they work well together to support and challenge me in my role as head teacher.
 When I am not at school I enjoy walking with my husband and our two little Jack Russell dogs who are called Pirate and Hector.
 I also make time to knit, read and am a member of a running group who meet every Saturday morning for a gentle run along the River Otter followed by coffee and chat.